Hear the original spoken revelation:

 If you are in the wrong place or with the wrong people or attempting inappropriate relationships or wasting your life force on things that have no future or real value, then nothing is going to really work out for you.
 Your conclusions will be wrong because your premises are incorrect.
 And the investment of time and resources and energy will be truly wasteful for you and for others.

 It is so important to be right with your life and with yourself.
-It produces a kind of satisfaction and deeper equanimity that nothing else can produce.
+It produces a kind of satisfaction and deep equanimity that nothing else can produce.
 It restores to you your self-respect and your self-trust and confidence over time.

 During this time, you can practice gazing where you look at some object that has no significance and let your mind be still, just being present in that moment.
 This is so restful to the mind, for the mind needs great rest if it is to take on greater responsibilities and to serve you in your important endeavors.